8 Myrrh Essential Oil Benefits And Uses

 Cough And Cold Relief

 Suffering from a cold can be a miserable experience.
-It causes difficulty breathing and fatigue, and many OTC medications can leave you sluggish.
+It causes difficulty in breathing and fatigue, and many OTC medications can leave you sluggish.
 Myrrh essential oil can help relieve cold symptoms without that grogginess.

 A small amount of myrrh essential oil can work as an antiseptic, helping to clean out wounds.
 It works best alongside other antiseptic creams, helping to enhance the antiseptic properties.
 It can also help in tetanus protection.